-GEA, as a global leader in supplying systems and components for the food, beverage, and pharmaceutical industries, recognizes the profound impact its operations can have on both people and the planet, and is dedicated to minimizing the negative sustainability impact of raw materials contained by its products.
-By this Commitment Aspect, GEA aims to express its firm commitment to ensuring compliance with human rights and environmental standards across the entire value chain, with a particular emphasis on the sourcing of raw materials.
+GEA, as a global leader in supplying systems and components for the food, beverage, and pharmaceutical industries, recognizes the profound impact its operations can have on both people and the planet, and is dedicated to minimizing the negative sustainability impact of raw materials contained in its products.
+Through this commitment, GEA aims to express its firm commitment to ensuring compliance with human rights and environmental standards across the entire value chain, with a particular emphasis on the sourcing of raw materials.

 GEA acknowledges the weight of its responsibility in setting an example of commitment to the sustainable sourcing of raw materials.
 This commitment, therefore, encapsulates the collective values and actions that GEA has adopted in response to the growing global demand for a more sustainable and environmentally conscious industrial sector.
-In a first step the Raw Materials Commitment combines the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD) and the activities and measures described herein.
+In a first step, the Raw Material Commitment combines the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD) and the activities and measures described herein.
 This Commitment is intended to lay the groundwork for a comprehensive Sustainable Raw Materials Policy which will follow as a subsequent step.
-GEA's responsibility for the extraction of raw materials should be regulated in this future policy, as should the procurement practices of these raw materials and its cooperation with suppliers and peers in order to ensure a fair value chain, in line with its vision for Sustainable Procurement & Supply Chain:
+GEA's responsibility for the extraction of raw materials will be regulated in this future policy, as will the procurement practices of these raw materials and its cooperation with suppliers and peers to ensure a fair value chain, in line with its vision for Sustainable Procurement & Supply Chain:

-"With our suppliers, we foster environmental excellence and highest social standards throughout our entire supply chain".
+"With our suppliers we foster environmental excellence and the highest social standards along our entire value chain".